Alex7170/scraper/README.md

 1) If you have a problem with scrapping data from website change this: scraper/index.js, row 34  -  digit at the end of expression depends on your internet connection, change it to 500 or higher and run "npm run test" again.
-2) If you want to change file path: scraper/index.js, row 46  -  by changing file path inside "{path}".
-Don't forget to add .xls at the end (nut also you can try with other extensions)

 If your problem is not solved contact me at https://github.com/Alex7170 or email yaroshenko.sashko@gmail.com.